 4. Handling Conflict

 Each skill is valuable.
 Each also works best, in a particular context.
-But, which is best for what context?
-In answering this question, we must first determine who truly owns the problem (or, opportunity for growth).
+Which is best for what context?
+In answering this question, we must first determine who truly owns the problem (or, who owns the opportunity for growth).

 Identifying who owns the problem tells us who has responsibility for solving or handling the problem.
 According to Peer Helping (1990), it is important "to determine who owns the problem because owning the problem means accepting responsibility for handling the problem."
 Sometimes when we are asked for help, we may assume that we own the problem.
 This is not always true.
 Solving a problem that in truth belongs to another, can have a few important repercussions both upon the person we are trying to help, and upon ourselves.
 Doing so may reduce a person's self-esteem by making him or her dependent on you, and further, doing so may stall, hinder, or delay the other person's personal development, in terms of him or her learning how to take responsibility for his or her actions (Peer Helping, 1990).